AdaSupport/docs/ada-embed.md

 #### `crossWindowPersistence` `@type {Object}`
 When set enables the Chat drawer open / close state to persist across windows and page refreshes.
 When the browser is closed the state is forgotten. `crossWindowPersistence` accepts an object with a boolean `enabled` property, and optional string `domain` property.
 The `domain` is useful when the setting needs to be enabled across multiple subdomains.

+Note: We recommend enabling this feature if your bot uses Ada Glass.

 **Example:**
 ```html
 <script type="text/javascript">